Academic Career Advancement Programme

 The structure of the programme

-The ACAP has three major elements:
+The ACAP has two major elements:

 Dates and location

 Orientation is held on the Wednesday morning during orientation week.
 Seminars are held on alternate Wednesdays between 1-4 pm.
 Dates for 2022 will be added when available.

 Participants must be prepared to co-failitate a seminar on one of the topics listed below.

 Get started in academia with confidence.
 We will discuss adapting to the university environment as an early career academic and examine resources that will help you to plan your entry pathway.

 Presentation skills workshop